-Subject to ongoing COVID-19 restrictions, it is expected that the number of permanent dismissals may increase following the Jobkeeper Payment Scheme ending in September 2020.
+Subject to ongoing COVID-19 restrictions, it is expected that the number of permanent dismissals may increase as a result of prolonged economic downturn and potential long-term ineligibility of businesses for the renewed JobKeeper program.

 It is noted that staff reduction numbers shown in Table T9 have not been adjusted proportionally for each industry.
 As a result, the data presented across all industries is skewed upward due to the overrepresentation of workers in the Education and Training Industry.
 Education and Training is the second largest employment sector in Murrindindi Shire and was heavily impacted due to the nature of its operations during the COVID-19 pandemic.